 The Logan Square stop (and neighboring California stop) will take you to the dynamic neighborhood of the same name.
 Enjoy local brews at Revolution Brewing and catch some live blues at family-operated Rosa's Lounge.

 Next up, visit the Damen and Division stops for vintage boutiques and nightlife along North, Division, Milwaukee and Damen Avenues.
-Get cozy at The Bedford for Prohibition-style cocktails or the Violet Hour for an award-winning seasonally rotating libations list.
+Get cozy at The Violet Hour for an award-winning seasonally rotating libations list.
 Stop into the Flat Iron Arts Building, and peruse the neighborhood's countless art galleries.

 Exit the Division or Chicago stops to discover exciting music at the Empty Bottle, delve into Ukrainian culture and explore independent theater companies and colorful museums.
 Don't miss the Woman Made Gallery.

 Get off at the 18th Street stop and delve into the vibrant Pilsen neighborhood.
 Take in Mexican-American culture, detailed murals, galleries and authentic Mexican eateries.
 The must-hits: the National Museum of Mexican Art, and Thalia Hall for food, drink and intimate performances.